yash-sharma1/docs-site/docs/index.md

 # Welcome to Binance Chain Docs

+Welcome to Binance Chain documentation site!

+Please note both Binance Chain and this document site would keep improving as time goes.
+Please re-check the sites and community channels from time to time.

+Have fun on Chain!
+Have fun exchange and trading!

 ## What are Binance Chain and Binance DEX?

 Binance Chain is a blockchain software system developed by Binance and its community.